Venkat-Kunaparaju/Venkat-Kunaparaju.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Courses that I have been a Teaching Assistant for!
 nav: true
 nav_order: 5
 ---

-# Undergraduate Teaching Assistant
 CS 252: Systems Programming (Spring 2023)